watacoso/hlab/docs/_docs/installing-ubuntu.md

     {{site.data.alerts.important}}

-    Before applying the provided cloud-init files remember to change user name (`ricsanfre`) and `ssh_authorized_keys` field.
+    Before applying the provided cloud-init files remember to change user name (`watacoso`) and `ssh_authorized_keys` field.
 Your own user_name and ssh public keys must be included.

     `timezone` and `locale` can be changed as well to fit your environment.